kristw/htmltojsx-too/README.md

 ![CI](https://github.com/kristw/htmltojsx-too/actions/workflows/main.yml/badge.svg)

 This package is a major update from `htmltojsx`.

-* reduce and use more recent dependencies.
+Use this instead of `htmltojsx` if you
+* got security warning from `npm audit` because `htmltojsx` imports old packages
-* support TypeScript.
+* want TypeScript support
+* want fewer dependencies overall

 Some of the code were modified from: